 Hassell: CAVD Alliance Management

 The purpose of this award is to provide support to the Collaboration for AIDS Vaccine Discovery in the following areas: Consortium Management, Scientific Coordination, and Communications.
-The Alliance Manager with overall responsibility for these activities will coordinate and communicate with the CAVD Principal Investigators (PIs), especially the co-chairs of the PI Council, Program Managers (PMs), the Central Service Facilities grantees (CSFs), as well as Foundation staff, particularly the Program Officer for this grant.
-The International AIDS Vaccine Initiative (IAVI) has a strong partnership with the Foundation in supporting the CAVD through the Vaccine Product Development Center, a partnership consonant with IAVI’s mission to facilitate the field and drive for a vaccine to prevent HIV.
+The Alliance Manager, with overall responsibility for these activities, will coordinate and communicate with the CAVD Principal Investigators (PIs), PI Council Co-Chairs, Program Managers (PMs), Central Service Facilities (CSFs), and Foundation staff (particularly the Senior Program Officer for this grant).
+The International AIDS Vaccine Initiative (IAVI) has a strong partnership with the Foundation in supporting the CAVD through the Vaccine Product Development Center, a partnership consistent with IAVI’s mission to facilitate the field and drive forward interventions to prevent HIV.
 This grant extends this partnership by having IAVI furnish these Alliance Management services, with the intention to continue the great support provided to the CAVD previously.
-Other potential enhancements include sharing benchmarking data and further facilitating communication across the CSF’s, particularly to intensify the VxPDC’s already significant integration in the development activities of the CAVD.
+Other potential enhancements include sharing benchmarking data and further facilitating communication across the CSFs, particularly to intensify the VxPDC’s already significant integration in the development activities of the CAVD.

-This grant is led by Thomas Hassell, Vice President of Vaccine Development at IAVI, and the current Alliance Manager is Rosalind Hauser.
-The award was made in August 2018 with an expected duration of 36 months.
+This grant is led by Thomas Hassell, Vice President of Vaccine Development at IAVI.
+The Alliance Manager is Rosalind Hauser, and the Senior Program Officer is Susan Barnett.